EGP Cut Status

 CUT OPENED: March 19th, 2026

-CUT CLOSED: TBD
+CUT CLOSED: April 7th, 2026

-TIDAL EXCHANGE: TBD
+TIDAL EXCHANGE: 18 days

 Photo courtesy of Cornelius Sullivan.

-Figure 1: Readout of Edgartown Great Pond elevation data relative to NAVD88 from March 19th 2026 to March 23rd 2026.
-The Pond’s latest elevation (on 3/23/26) was recorded at 1.17 feet above local mean sea level.
+Figure 7: Readout of Edgartown Great Pond elevation data relative to NAVD88 from March 19th 2026 to March 23rd 2026.
+The Pond’s elevation (on 3/23/26) was recorded at 1.17 feet above local mean sea level.
 The Pond continues to exhibit a strong tidal signal with the tidal swing between high and low tide currently close to 1 foot.

-Figure 2: Readout of Edgartown Great Pond elevation data relative to NAVD88 from January 15th 2026 to March 17th 2026.
+Figure 8: Readout of Edgartown Great Pond elevation data relative to NAVD88 from January 15th 2026 to March 17th 2026.
 The pond’s latest elevation (on 3/17/26) was recorded at 4.84 feet above local mean sea level.

 Precut photo of flooded area in Turkeyland Cove taken on 3/18/26.
 Pond elevation was at about 4.84 ft LMSL.
 Photo courtesy of Cornelius Sullivan